-Born as Christopher Paul Gardner, the businessman and entrepreneur through his life experiences emphasizes the need for everyone who has hit rock bottom that being beat down by life is inevitable but what is not is staying down.
+Born as Christopher Paul Gardner, the businessman, and entrepreneur through his life experiences emphasizes the need for everyone who has hit rock bottom, that being beaten down by life is inevitable but what is not is staying down.

 Chris Gardner did not have the basic foundation any child would love to.
-His was the similar story of many children in the United states and the world at large.
+His story is a similar story of many children in the United States and the world at large.

-As much as he hoped for a better future, Chris still dabbled into alcoholism.
+As much as he hoped for a better future, Chris still dabbled in alcoholism.
 In his words, he was born into “Child abandonment, Child abuse, alcoholism, domestic violence, fear, poverty, and illiteracy”.
-Nevertheless he kept living, pushing through all odds to have a definition different from his awful past record.
+Nevertheless, he kept living, pushing through all odds to have a definition different from his awful past record.

-Thanks to Uncle Henry, Chris enrolled into the army and served as a corpsman.
+Thanks to Uncle Henry, Chris enrolled in the army and served as a corpsman.
 Married at 26, the reality of pursuing a medical career at the time was far off.